 Skip to content

-Below are a number of sample scripts that can be used as a template for building your own SLURM submission scripts for use on HiPerGator 2.0.
-These scripts are also located at: /data/training/SLURM/, and can be copied from there.
-If you choose to copy one of these sample scripts, please make sure you understand what each #SBATCH directive before before using the script to submit your jobs.
+Below are a number of sample scripts that can be used as a template for building your own Slurm submission scripts for use on HiPerGator.
+These scripts are also located at: /data/training/Slurm/, and can be copied from there.
+As with any script you copy, if you choose to copy one of these sample scripts, please make sure you understand what each #SBATCH directive before before using the script to submit your jobs.
 Otherwise, you may not get the result you want and may waste valuable computing resources.

 Basic, Single-Threaded Job